Skip to main content

 Assault and Battery Defense

-Defense for misdemeanor and felony violence allegations with trial-ready legal strategy.
+Defense for misdemeanor and felony allegations involving force, injury, or self-defense.

 Incident Reconstruction